Alterplay/APTimeZones/README.md

 TimeZonesDB
 ===========

-TimeZonesDB library.
-The simpliest way to get NSTimeZone from CLLocation.
+TimeZonesDB signleton.
+The easiest way to get NSTimeZone from CLLocation.
 No server requests.

 Usage: